SAP-archive/webide-extension-command-example/README.md

 ## Configuration

-This extension is an example of how to extend the WebIDE functionallity and allow opening a new pop up.
+This extension is an example of how to extend the WebIDE functionallity.
 For more elaboration regarding how to add more commands or any other functionality, please see [this documentation](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).

 ## Known Issues